 Who is Radhanath Swami

 Radhanath Swami is a Vaishnava sanyassin (a monk in a Krishna-bhakti lineage) and teacher of the devotional path of Bhakti-yoga.
-He is author of The Journey Home, a memoir of his search for spiritual truth.
+He is author of The Journey Home, a memoir of his search for spiritual truth, and the New York Times bestseller The Journey Within.
 His teachings draw from the sacred texts of India such as The Bhagavad-gita, Srimad Bhagavatam, and Ramayana, and aim to reveal the practical application of the sacred traditions, while focusing on the shared essence which unites apparently disparate religious or spiritual paths.

 Born Richard Slavin, on December 7, 1950, in his teens he came to confront a deep sense of alienation from suburban Chicago life and the civil injustices of mid-century America.
 At the age of nineteen, while on a summer trip to Europe, his internal struggles culminated in a commitment to search for God wherever it might lead him.
 Meditating on the Isle of Crete, he felt a supernatural calling and the next morning set off alone to find spiritual India.
 The Journey Home documents his odyssey as a penniless hitch-hiker though Greece, Turkey, Iran, Afghanistan, Pakistan and finally India.
 There he lived as a wandering ascetic, first amongst the forest dwelling Himalayan yogis and later amongst a wide variety of gurus and spiritual practitioners throughout India and Nepal.
 Ultimately, he was led to the holy town of Vrindavan, where he found his path amongst the Bhakti-yogis.